Nick-Kipkoech100/psi-data-engineering-assessment/README.md

 - Anti joins were used to isolate orphaned order items.
 - Negative amounts were flagged instead of dropped to preserve anomalies.

+   ## Code Structure
+The pipeline is implemented as a single `pipeline.py` file developed and tested on Google Colab.
+Each logical stage is clearly separated by comments:
+- Ingestion
+- Cleaning
+- Enrichment
+- Analytics

+Due to time constraints, a modular multi-file structure was not implemented.
+In production, each stage would be separated into its own module.

 ---
 ## Tasks Completed
 - ✅ Task 1: Data ingestion & schema enforcement